It’s hard to explain my irrational passion for this subject.

 In real life, I am a librarian, mother, poet, crafter, dancer, reenactor, wife, friend.
 I have a Master’s in Library Science, with 30 years’ experience in college libraries.
 Librarians at my university get assigned fields of study for which to become the research expert.
 One of my specialties is costume history.
 I am a member of the Costume Society of America, and exhibited my museum reproduction caps at their conference in 2016.

 Copyright.
-I publish this blog with a CC-BY NC licence.
+I publish this blog with a CC-BY NC license.
 That means you can refer & link to this blog, but you must reference me and this blog.
 You can’t use my words, images, or parts of my words or images to make any money.
 You can’t take my notes and turn them into caps or patterns that you sell (that would go against several museums’ policies, too).
 You can’t use my words, images, or ideas and call them your own.
 The CC license has more meanings; even if I didn’t outline them here, that’s what I mean.

 A suitable citation might look like this: